 Producing your semen sample

 Samples are usually produced by masturbation or very occasionally by intercourse using a special condom without a spermicide (provided by the clinic).
-You will be given a private room and unhurried time to produce your sample.
+At Life Fertility Clinic, you will be given a private room and unhurried time to produce your sample.
 Most men find the thought of this a little embarrassing or uncomfortable but our staff will do their best to put you at ease.

 In some circumstances we can make an appointment for you to produce a sample at home and bring it into the clinic, provided this can be done within an hour of producing.
 We will need to give you a particular type of sample pot, specimen bag and some paperwork in advance if you wish to do this.

-Sometimes we need two semen samples produced on two separate occasions to fully assess your semen but if your first sample is completely normal, this may not be necessary.
+Sometimes we may recommend that your semen is checked on two separate occasions but if your first sample is normal, this may not be necessary.

 What is assessed in a semen analysis?